-The SMAP L3_FT_P algorithm classifies the land surface freeze/thaw state based on the time series L-band radiometer brightness temperature response to the change in dielectric constant of the land surface components associated with water transitioning between solid and liquid phases.
-There is a clear freeze/thaw signal in the L-band brightness temperature polarization ratio for regions of the global land surface undergoing seasonal freeze/thaw transitions (Rautiainen et al., 2012).
+The SMAP L3\FT\P algorithm classifies the land surface freeze/thaw state based on the time series L-band radiometer brightness temperature response to the change in dielectric constant of the land surface components associated with water transitioning between solid and liquid phases.
+There is a clear freeze/thaw signal in the L-band brightness temperature polarization ratio for regions of the land surface undergoing seasonal freeze/thaw transitions (Rautiainen et al., 2012).
 While the lower frequency (L-band) brightness temperature measurements from SMAP provide enhanced sensitivity to freeze/thaw conditions compared to higher frequencies, uncertainties due to vegetation biomass, snow, and thick organic soil layers, do exist (Roy et al., 2015).
 Brightness temperature sensitivity to the freeze/thaw signal will vary due to the underlying sub-grid heterogeneity in these landscape elements (Podest et al. 2014; Du et al. 2014).

 The timing of the springtime freeze/thaw state transitions corresponding to the brightness temperature response coincides with the timing of growing season initiation in boreal, alpine and arctic tundra regions of the global cryosphere.
-Interannual variability in these processes is a major control on annual vegetation productivity and land-atmosphere CO2 exchange (Frolking et al., 1999; Kimball et al., 2004; McDonald et al., 2004).
-Thus the L3_FT_P algorithm supports characterization of the spatial and temporal dynamics of landscape freeze/thaw state for regions of the global land surface where (1) cold temperatures are limiting for photosynthesis and respiration processes, (2) the timing and variability in landscape freeze/thaw processes have a key impact on vegetation productivity and the carbon cycle, and (3) the thermal state of the soil has a strong influence on surface hydrological processes.
+Interannual variability in these processes is a major control on annual vegetation productivity and land-atmosphere CO2 exchange (Frolking et al., 1999; Kimball et al., 2004; McDonald et al., 2004; Parazoo et al., 2018).
+Thus the L3\FT\P[E] algorithm supports characterization of the spatial and temporal dynamics of landscape freeze/thaw state for regions where (1) cold temperatures are limiting for photosynthesis and respiration processes, (2) the timing and variability in landscape freeze/thaw processes have a key impact on vegetation productivity and the carbon cycle, and (3) the thermal state of the soil has a strong influence on surface hydrological processes.

-2.1 PRODUCT/ALGORITHM OBJECTIVES
+2.1 Product/Algorithm Objectives